 One thing seemed clear to me.
-If there were contemporary miracles which could not be explained by natural cause and effect, then that would at least show the supernatural realm to be real.
+If there were contemporary miracles that could not be explained by natural cause and effect, then that would at least show the supernatural realm to be real.
 In addition, if such miracles were mostly to be found in contexts of prayer in the name of Jesus, then this would give evidence for the truth of His claims.
-I was then a student at Wheaton College in Illinois, USA.
+I was then a student at Wheaton College in Illinois.

 My Quest Questioned